nerc-project/nerc-docs/docs/get-started/get-an-allocation.md

 ![Request A New Allocation](images/coldfront-request-new-allocation.png)

+!!!warning "Very Important"
+    Make sure to select **NERC (OpenStack)** on Resource option and specify expected Units of computing.

 ## Resource Allocation Quotas

 The amount of quota to start out a resource allocation after approval, can be